Audio Doesn’t Matter. The Impact of the Music is Much More Important!

 So what does this mean for you?

 It means less pressure for the home recordist.
 Just use whatever you’ve got and make some great music.
 An awful song is going to stay awful even if it sounds awesome.
-But a great song is going to stand on its own without any expensive gear.
+But a great song is going to stand on its own without gear.
 A great melody is still going to get stuck in your head whether it’s recorded with a cheap dynamic mic or an expensive condenser.

 Don’t worry too much about the gear all the time.
 Just try to make the most of your situation and record the great music you have in front of you.
 If the music is great then people will listen to it.